by Chris Banescu -

 Silence also helps us with prayer, the next important daily requirement in putting first things first.
 “When one keeps silent, he is given time and freedom for prayer and gathering; when, however, he passes his hours heedlessly, he does not have time for prayer, and from his heedless speech he also derives different sins.
 For this reason the holy Fathers placed the virtue of silence at the head of the virtues, for without this no virtue is able to stand in the soul of man,” counseled Elder Ephraim of Philotheou Monastery on Mount Athos.

-Prayer plows the field of our mind and soul, preparing us to receive the inspiration, guidance, and insights needed for find what is meaningful and important in our lives.
+Prayer plows the field of our mind and soul, preparing us to receive the inspiration, guidance, and insights needed to find what is meaningful and important in our lives.
 Prayer opens the lines of communication with our eternal Father.
 It allows Him to illumine us with His wisdom and understanding so we can identify and pursue the first things first.

 Prayer also dispels fears, strengthens hearts, and brings real peace, all key ingredients needed in our daily struggles.
 “Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus” (Philippians 4:6-7).